awslabs/LISA/README.md

 LISA uses a `make` system that leverages both environment variables and a configuration file.
 Most of the commands to deploy LISA are wrapped in high level `make` actions, please see [Makefile](./Makefile).

-Let's start by downloading the repository:
+Let's start by downloading the repository.
+Use the "main" branch to ensure that you are using a stable LISA release.

 ```
-git clone <path-to-lisa-repo>
+git clone -b main --single-branch <path-to-lisa-repo>
 cd lisa
 ```